-In my nearly 20 years of family law experience, not once has a client (or potential client) used the Court’s calculator themselves.
+In my over 20 years of family law experience, not once has a client (or potential client) used the Court’s calculator themselves.
 This is most likely because they did not know there was such a program and because the program costs about $600.00 per year to use.

 One of my favorite features of my Florida Child Support Calculator is that you can change the various factors used to make the child support calculation (income, day care amount, insurance amount, etc.) and you can see – in real time – how that effects the child support amount.

 My Florida Child Support Calculator is FREE.
 I don’t know who you are unless you tell me.
 No bill is coming in the mail!
 You don’t need my permission to use it.
 You don’t need to send me your email address to use it.
 If you want to send me the results, you can – but you certainly do not have to.